 5. Does online peer revision encourage students to provide more positive or negative commentary than face-to-face peer revision?

-Method
+Methods

 Sixty to seventhy students from a suburban school system in the southeastern United States will participate in the study.
 The students will be in the seventh grade and will be situated in two intact seventh grade language arts classes.
 Both classes will be classified as “Advanced Content” classes based on scores in the “Exceeds Standards” range on the Criterion Referenced Competency Test in the previous school year or scores in the ninetieth percentile or higher on the last IOWA Assessment that the student completed.